owickstrom/wickstrom.tech/src/_posts/2017-09-24-pandoc-beamer-graphviz.md

 ## Including Source Code from External Files

-As stated in the introduction of this pots, I want my source code samples to compile, and possibly be executable.
+As stated in the introduction of this article, I want my source code samples to compile, and possibly be executable.
 If I have to write code directly in the slides, I will most likely make mistakes, and there will be no compiler or toolchain to tell me about it.